 Within scope

-This Guideline covers the principles of structural design and construction of new or appraisal of existing fixed AtoN.
+This Guideline covers the principles of structural design and construction of new, or appraisal of existing, fixed AtoN.
 There are several other guidelines that provide specific technical information on detailed light and floating AtoN design and these are listed in the References or Further Reading sections.

-This Guideline introduces the generic elements of AtoN structural design and provides guidance to the AtoN manager when checking that AtoN will be designed and constructed to appropriate design and construction codes.
+This Guideline introduces the generic elements of AtoN structural design and provides guidance to the AtoN manager to facilitate checks that AtoN will be designed and constructed in accordance with appropriate design and construction codes.

 It is anticipated that this generic Guideline could also be used as a basis for providing further regional guidance for cyclonic regions.
 The regional guidance could describe the specific design codes used in the design and construction of typical AtoN and replicate the generic figures from this Guideline, with regionally applicable information.